{{ currentSearchSuggestions.title }}

 Impact on the community

-In addition to providing electricity, the plant’s reservoirs can also be used to supply water to farmland downstream.
-Moreover, in the case of extreme weather events, the dams can protect the local areas, storing the water when it reaches peak levels and then releasing it downstream once the danger has subsided.
-This occurred in 2020 when Storm Alex struck the area and one of the dams was able to hold back the equivalent of a third of its capacity in a single night.
+In addition to providing electricity, the power plant’s reservoirs can also be useful for crops on the plains.
+Furthermore, in the event of extreme weather, the dams can protect the area by storing water during peak flow periods and then releasing it downstream once the weather has improved: this occurred in 2020, during Storm Alex, when one of the plant’s dams managed to retain water equivalent to one-third of its capacity in a single night.

-Downstream from the dams is a cross-country ski trail and the walls of the Piastra Dam are equipped for sport climbing.
-The plant is also open to visitors, who can book tours that begin with a 3D model of the plant set up inside the Information Center, which also houses an exhibition about the power plant as well as temporary exhibitions linked to the local area.
-The tour then continues onboard a small electric train that heads underground to give visitors a close-up view of the plant and its machinery.
+Downstream of the dams is a cross-country ski trail, and the face of the Piastra dam is equipped for sport climbing.
+The plant is also open to visitors by reservation.
+The tour begins with a 3D model of the plant, which is displayed inside the Information Center.
+The Center also houses an exhibition hall dedicated to the plant, as well as temporary exhibitions related to the local area.
+The tour then continues aboard a small electric train that takes visitors underground where they can observe the plant and its machinery up close.

 Construction work

-More than 1,300,000 cubic meters of soil and rock were excavated to build the plant, its tunnels, wells and other structures.
-To harness the power of the water, more than 750,000 cubic meters of cement were used (360,000 for the Chiotas dam alone).
+More than 1.3 million cubic meters of earth and rock were excavated in order to build the plant, tunnels, shafts, and other structures, while 750,000 cubic meters of concrete were used in order to harness the power of the water (360,000 cubic meters were used for Chiotas alone).

 Related content